osamaasifoak/weatherapp/README.md

 # Weather App

-A Flutter app for the user to complete their profile creation steps and mark them as done
+A Flutter app for the weather for casting
 ![sample](app-preview.jpeg)

 ## How to run